The Top Things to Know about Fringe Benefits Tax

 Employers also often make mistakes by completing their FBT return but not reporting it in their income tax return, or vice versa.

 Some employers may be caught out by providing a benefit that they do not realise attracts fringe benefits tax, such as a staff Christmas party or awards function.
-Now that the Covid-19 pandemic is largely behind us, employers may also need to check that they are not providing employees with benefits that they did not usually provide in the past, such as paying for items to allow employees to work from home.
-This includes rewards and incentives for employees to receive their Covid-19 vaccination or booster dose.
-However, if a company vehicle was garaged at the employee’s home because of the pandemic, there may not be an FBT liability.
+With the shift to work-from-home and remote work, employers may also need to check that they are not providing employees with benefits that they did not usually provide in the past, such as paying for items to allow employees to work from home.

-Employers also should remember that the reporting year for fringe benefits tax differs from the financial year, and employers need to calculate the benefits provided during the period from 1 April to 31 March of the following year.
+The reporting year for fringe benefits tax differs from the financial year, and FBT is calculated on benefits provided during the period from 1 April to 31 March of the following year.

 However, the ATO understands that errors can be made when submitting an FBT return, and in those situations, employers can voluntarily disclose their mistake or amend it.